KRFOSS/kali-docs/introduction/download-official-kali-linux-images/index.md

 ---

 {{% notice info %}}
 IMPORTANT!
-Never download Kali Linux images from anywhere other than the official sources. <br />
+Never download Kali Linux images from anywhere other than the official sources.

-Always be sure to verify the SHA256 checksums of the file you've downloaded against our <a href="https://www.kali.org/downloads/"> official values</a>.<br />
+Always be sure to verify the SHA256 checksums of the file you've downloaded against our [official values](/docs/introduction/download-images-securely/).

 It would be easy for a malicious entity to modify a Kali installation to contain exploits or malware and host it unofficially.
 {{% /notice %}}